Final Project for applied machine learning

 - Value can be realized in the form of saved time, decreased uncertainty, or increased reward.
 I’m open to hearing other forms of value definition.

-- You should use at least 2 datasets or a single large dataset for your project.
+- Your data should be big, i.e. at least 2 datasets or a single large dataset for your project.

 - If you have two datasets you should articulate how the datasets complement each other, for example